-- (a) Provides talking battery for stations arranged for intercommunicating service. - (b) Provides for intercommunicating code or selective signaling. - (c) Provides 2-way automatic line signals between two intercommunicating lines.
+- (a) Talking battery for stations arranged for intercommunicating service. - (b) For intercommunicating code or selective signaling. - (c) 2-way automatic line signals between two intercommunicating lines. - (d) For busy signals. - (e) Click reducer when head receivers are used at listening-in stations. - (f) A resistance lamp as a protective device in series with the ringing supply.